awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Java.md

 }
 ```

-## Connecting to a DB Instance<a name="UsingWithRDS.IAMDBAuth.Connecting.Java.AuthToken.Connect"></a>
+## Connecting to a DB instance<a name="UsingWithRDS.IAMDBAuth.Connecting.Java.AuthToken.Connect"></a>

 The following code example shows how to generate an authentication token, and then use it to connect to an instance running MySQL\.

 To run this code example, you need the [AWS SDK for Java](http://aws.amazon.com/sdk-for-java/), found on the AWS site\.
 In addition, you need the following:
 + MySQL Connector/J\.
 This code example was tested with `mysql-connector-java-5.1.33-bin.jar`\.
-+ An intermediate certificate for Amazon RDS that is specific to an AWS Region\. \(For more information, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.\) At runtime, the class loader looks for the certificate in the same directory as this Java code example, so that the class loader can find it\.
++ An intermediate certificate for Amazon RDS that is specific to an AWS Region\. \(For more information, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.\) At runtime, the class loader looks for the certificate in the same directory as this Java code example, so that the class loader can find it\.
 + Modify the values of the following variables as needed:
   + `RDS_INSTANCE_HOSTNAME` – The host name of the DB instance that you want to access\.
   + `RDS_INSTANCE_PORT` – The port number used for connecting to your PostgreSQL DB instance\.